Skip to content

 Supply chain

-We value longterm relationships with our business partners, and we are in constant dialogue with our manufacturing partners.
+We value long-term relationships with our business partners, and we are in constant dialogue with our manufacturing partners.

 We have worked together with our main manufacturing partners for years, and we visit the manufacturing sites regularly.
 Our manufacturing partners have all signed Makia’s code of conduct that is based on international conventions such as the UN Declaration of Human Rights, the Children’s Rights and Business Principles, Global Compact and International Labour Organization (ILO) Conventions and Recommendations relevant to improve working conditions in the supply chain.
 All of our garments comply with the European Union reach regulations.